California State University, Long Beach: History

 McIntosh departed for Montana State University in 1969, and was succeeded by President Steve Horn.
-The California State University Board of Trustees elevated the school to university status in 1972, along with 12 other state college campuses.
-The decision was made based on total enrollment, size of graduate programs, complexity and diversity of majors and number of doctorates held by faculty at each college.
-CSCLB thus became California State University, Long Beach, or CSULB.

-Also in 1972, the campus became the home of the largest library facility in the then 19-campus CSU system: a modern six-story building with a seating capacity of nearly 4,000 students.
+The California State University Board of Trustees elevated the school to university status in 1972, along with 12 other state college campuses, based on total enrollment, size of graduate programs, complexity and diversity of majors and number of doctorates held by faculty at each college.
+Later that year, the campus opened the largest library facility in the then 19-campus CSU system: a modern six-story building with a seating capacity of nearly 4,000 students.

 In 1995, President Robert Maxson initiated the privately funded President's Scholars Program, providing selected qualified California high school valedictorians and National Merit finalists and semi-finalists with a full four-year scholarship package, including tuition, a book stipend, and housing.
 As of May 2010, over 1000 students have accepted the scholarship.
 For applicants for fall 2010, National Achievement Program Semifinalists/Finalists and National Hispanic Recognition scholars were also considered.

-In 2010, the University launched the Sunstone Innovation Challenge, an annual business plan competition seeking diverse teams to develop sustainable, entrepreneurial, and innovative ideas.
-The winning team receives funding and services worth $35,000.

 In August 2020, CSULB unveiled its new shark mascot, Elbee, following a 2019 student-led process that selected the shark as Beach's new mascot.
-While Elbee is a shark, the university's Division I intercollegiate athletics program remains “Beach Athletics.”
+While Elbee is a shark, the university's Division I intercollegiate athletics program remains "Beach Athletics".
 As of 2022, the university was classified among "R2: Doctoral Universities – High research activity" in recognition of the university's evolution from a master's-level comprehensive institution to one that awards doctorates and conducts a significant amount of research.

 Campus

 The campus spans 323 acre across 84 buildings, and is located 3 mi from the Pacific Ocean.
-It has its own U.S. Postal ZIP Code, 90840.
 CSULB is located at 1250 Bellflower Boulevard.
 It is bounded by East 7th Street to the south, East Atherton Street to the north, Bellflower Boulevard to the west, and Palo Verde Avenue to the east.

 Architecture

-The architecture of the campus is mostly of the International style (designed primarily by architect Edward Killingsworth) and is very minimalist, placing emphasis instead on the landscaping that surrounds it.
-This naturalistic, park-like layout has earned the campus numerous design awards, as well as other awards from gardening societies.
-Recent construction maintains the characteristic glass-and-brick style.
+The architecture of the campus is mainly of the International style (designed primarily by architect Edward Killingsworth).
+It is minimalist.
+It has earned design awards and awards from gardening societies.
 The integration of landscaping and architecture is apparent at the school's theater complex, where a dense grove of ficus trees is planted in such a way that it forms a continuation of the pillar-supported canopy at the theater's entrance.
 The university's registration offices are located in the open courtyard of Brotman Hall, which is "roofed" by a similar jungle-like canopy.
-The Psychology building is also notable for its soaring, airy courtyard planted with tall Eucalyptus trees.